How to Watch Jacob Misiorowski Pitch in 2025: Full Brewers Dates

 Current rotation and upcoming schedule

-The 22-year-old right-hander last pitched July 8, delivering a dominant 6-inning performance with 12 strikeouts against the Dodgers, and will return to the mound after his record-breaking All-Star Game appearance on July 15.
-His emergence as a rotation cornerstone has transformed the Brewers' playoff hopes, with his 4-1 record and 2.81 ERA anchoring a team currently holding the second Wild Card spot at 52-40.
+Before the All-Star Game, the 22-year-old right-hander last pitched July 8, delivering a dominant 6-inning performance with 12 strikeouts against the Dodgers, and will return to the mound after his record-breaking All-Star Game appearance on July 15.
+His emergence as a rotation cornerstone has transformed the Brewers' playoff hopes, with his 4-1 record and 2.81 ERA.

-Following his stellar performance against the Dodgers on July 8 – where he struck out 12 batters in 6 innings after allowing a leadoff homer to Shohei Ohtani – Misiorowski has solidified his position as the Brewers' number two starter behind veteran ace Freddy Peralta.
+Following his stellar performance against the Dodgers on July 8 – where he struck out 12 batters in 6 innings after allowing a leadoff homer to Shohei Ohtani – Misiorowski has solidified his position behind veteran ace Freddy Peralta.
 The rotation features Aaron Civale, Jose Quintana, and either Chad Patrick or Quinn Priester completing the five-man group.

 Record-breaking rookie achievements